logux/client/README.md

 await renameUser({ id, name: 'New' })
 ```

-The same database can keep the Logux log itself instead of `IndexedDB`:
+The same database can keep the Logux log itself:

 ```js
 import { CrossTabClient } from '@logux/client'